GlenKPeterson/Paguro/README.md

 Within your own FP-centric world, you will use the Im interfaces and implementations and transform them with the Transformation abstraction.
 Methods that interact with imperative Java code will take the java.util interfaces and return either the Im- interfaces, or Un- interfaces as necessary.
 Where practical, try to use the Im-interfaces instead of their implementations, as new, better immutable collection designs surface every few years.

 The classes in the <code>function</code> package allow you to use the Java 8 functional interfaces smoothly warpping things that throw checked exceptions in Java 8, or as "second class" functions in Java 7.
 They are all named Function*N*  where *N* is the number of arguments they take.
 They all automatically wrap and re-throw checked exceptions.
 There are no versions for primitives, or that return **void**.
-Well, except for SideEffect, which may be removed.

 In Java, variables declared outside a lambda and used within one must be effectively finial.
 The Mutable.Ref class works around this limitation.

 In short, Clojure doesn't have static types.
 Scala has an TMTOWTDI attitude that reminds me of how C++ and Perl ended up producing write-only code.
 Unwilling to move a million lines of code to either language, I tried to bring the best of both to Java.

 #Dependencies
-- Java 8 (tested with 64-bit Linux build 1.8.0_45).
-Probably can be meaningfully adapted to work well as far back as Java 5 with some work.
+- Java 8 (tested with 64-bit Linux build 1.8.0_51).
+Probably can be meaningfully adapted to work well at least as far back as Java 5 with some work.
 I plan to keep new development work on the main branch, but am very willing to help maintain branches back-ported to Java 7, 6, 5,.... if other people can share the load.

 #Build Dependencies
-- Maven (tested version: 3.2.3 64-bit Linux build)
+- Maven (tested version: 3.19.0-26 64-bit Linux build)

 #Test Dependencies
 - Maven will download jUnit for you
-- As of 2014-03-08, all major areas of functionality were covered by unit tests.
+- As of 2015-09-06, all major areas of functionality were covered by unit tests.

 #Change Log
 2015-08-30 version 0.10.2 Xform tests at 100%.
 Applied Xform to UnmodIterable which makes it